 - You will not be required to stay at the company after completing your program.

 Starbucks is one of the pioneering multi-million corporations to announce a full-tuition benefit program for their workers.
 In 2014, they introduced the College Achievement Plan.
 This program pays their employees’ tuition in full for any online bachelor’s program at Arizona State University, with programs ranging from arts and design to STEM degrees.
-Qualified for the program have worked at least 240 hours with Starbucks.
+To qualify for the program, you must have worked at least 240 hours with Starbucks.
 This should also be your first bachelor’s degree.

 Starbucks has spent so much time looking for the best collaboration, and Arizona State University is the best choice.
 ASU’s values, brand, and mission perfectly match Starbucks’.
 ASU is the number one most innovative school in the US, according to the US News and World Report.
 Thus, Starbucks is proud to partner with ASU, an academic institution that recognizes the need to offer people a better opportunity for a quality higher education.